Files, Folders and Streams

-Folders in turn were locations in memory that held a title and date (that is to say, metadata).
-The first (or control) block of the file would then contain a pointer to the “folder” that contained it.
-Such folders could also incorporate pointers to other folder blocks, If a folder didn’t have a link to a parent, then it was considered a root folder.
+Folders, in turn, were locations in memory that held a title and date (that is, metadata).
+The file’s first (or control) block would then contain a pointer to the “folder” that contained it.
+Such folders could also incorporate pointers to other folder blocks, If a folder didn’t have a link to a parent, it was considered a root folder.
 This gave rise to the file-folder paradigm – all files were contained within some nested folder of arbitrary depth, creating a tree structure with the notion that a file could then be located along a file path from the file to the root node.

 This bottom-up structure made traversing to the root very fast, but the simple process of getting a directory of files meant traversing this tree in reverse order.
-This was a considerably slower process, as you had to search for all files that had the folder as a parent.
+This process was considerably slower, as you had to search for all files with the folder as a parent.
 To facilitate this, most operating systems created a reverse lookup table that would hold folder locations and pointers from the folder to any children (file or folder).
 This lookup table was a very early database index.
 When a new file or folder was created, the index was updated.
-Should the table get corrupted (as it did with depressing regularity), the file system would then have to traverse the file blocks in reverse order to reconstruct this, a process that could take minutes or even hours.
+Should the table get corrupted (as it did with depressing regularity), the file system would have to traverse the file blocks in reverse order to reconstruct this, a process that could take minutes or even hours.

-File records, consequently, contained a very minimal amount of information.
-Because file systems could contain millions of files, most changed comparatively slowly once the basic form was established.
+File records, consequently, contained a very minimal amount of information because file systems could contain millions of files, most changed slowly once the basic form was established.

 One of the biggest shifts in computing today is the transition from hierarchies (trees) to graphs.
 Trees perforce require the creation of specialized indexes to search a tree’s breadth.
 In a semantic knowledge graph, on the other hand, there is one master index (the triple store) that can be readily be traversed from top-down as from bottom-up.